 Sunbirds has partnered up with key players in Data-Processing, Tropical Researches and Forestry to tackle the Digital Forestry Transformation.
 We aim to provide a turnkey solution enabling Forestry companies to use remote sensing with UAVs in order to demonstrate their involvement in responsible forest management while optimizing their daily operations.
 Drone technology allows unmatched accuracy regarding the monitoring of forestry environmental impact.
 It provides a global understanding of the potential volume of commercial species in the next Management Units.
 Those data are critical and game changing information to take the right strategical decisions.

 An Unparalleled Collected Amount of Data

-In less than 3 weeks, we have achieved up to 56 flights and cumulated more than 38 hours of flight time.
+In less than 3 weeks, we have achieved 56 flights and cumulated more than 38 hours of flight time with the Sunbirds Tigerwing.
 The total amount of data collected results in more than 7000ha of RBG and multispectral images, representing 26% of the annual allowable cut.
-Those data are the mainstay of our Deep Learning algorithms which will be trained to automatically identify and localize the most strategical species of tropical forests.
+Those data are the mainstay of our Deep Learning algorithms which will be trained to automatically identify and localize the most strategical tropical tree species.